United States Coast Guard Reserve: World War II

 Persons joining the Coast Guard after 1 February 1942 were signed on as regular reservists and were obligated to serve for "the duration plus six" months.
 These reservists served in every type of job that the Coast Guard had been tasked.

 Uniquely among the Armed Forces, the Coast Guard was also given the authority to appoint other volunteers as "temporary reservists" without regard to age and physical fitness.
 These temporary reservists were generally drawn from the Coast Guard Auxiliary and were, essentially, unpaid part-time service members utilized stateside to, among other duties, perform coastal patrols and port security.

 Because all of the personnel inducted in the Coast Guard after the start of the war were reservists, only 8% of the 214,000 Coast Guardsmen that served during World War II were non-reservists.
 An additional 125,000 temporary reservists also contributed to the war effort.
 At the end of the war most reservists were released to inactive duty or discharged.

+The Coastal Picket Force was administered under the auspicates of the Coast Guard Reserve.